moustakas/siena-astrophysics/research/summer2022/README.md

 extremely frustrating!
 My best advice is for you to try to keep your eye on the *big picture* of what you're trying to accomplish and know that the struggle is oftentimes just as important as the end result.
-Indeed, we often learn best by struggling, and sometimes the greatest insights and discoveries are made when things appear to be most bleak!
+Indeed, we often learn best by struggling, and sometimes we make our greatest insights and discoveries when things appear to be most bleak!

 You should also not hesitate to help out one another.
 Research is almost always